-Half Moon Bay is a pristine three quarter mile (1200 meter) beach between Little Water Cay and Water Cay.
-Essentially a sand bar that grew over time, this strip of sand is about 400 feet (110 meters) wide and today has light vegetation and casuarina trees.
+Half Moon Bay is a pristine three quarter mile (1200 meter) beach that's found between the uninhabited islands of Little Water Cay and Water Cay.
+Essentially a sand bar that grew over time, this beach is about 400 feet (110 meters) wide, and today the central dune supports light vegetation and casuarina trees.

 The northern side of this bay features a great beach with turquoise water.
 The southern side offer a sheltered and shallow lagoon with crystal clear water and soft sand.

 The likewise spectacular and adjacent Water Cay and Little Water Cay also offer some great attractions.